umr4nlp/umr-guidelines/guidelines.md

 events will both be ```:ARG1``` and ```:ARG2``` of a `have-condition-91` node.
 Again, this information will be taken up in the eventual modal dependency graph without annotators needing to indicate it a second time in the document-level modal annotation workflow.
-The `:modstr` annotation applies to all events, except for those under the scope of a modal identified as its own event (i.e., events with `:mod` relations).
+The `:modal-strength` annotation applies to all events, except for those under the scope of a modal identified as its own event (i.e., events with `:mod` relations).
 This is summarized below.